mc0239/kumuluzee-go-discovery/README.md

 *   `GATEWAY`  returns gateway URL, if it is present.
 If not, behavior is the same as with  `DIRECT`,
 *   `DIRECT`  always returns base URL or container URL.

+If etcd implementation is used, gateway URL is read from etcd key-value store used for service discovery.
+It is stored in key `/environments/'environment'/services/'serviceName'/'serviceVersion'/gatewayUrl` and is automatically updated, if value changes.

-When Consul implementation is used, gateway URL is read from Consul key-value store.
-It is stored in key`/environments/'environment'/services/'serviceName'/'serviceVersion'/gatewayUrl`  and is automatically updated on changes.
+If Consul implementation is used, gateway URL is read from Consul key-value store.
+It is stored in key `/environments/'environment'/services/'serviceName'/'serviceVersion'/gatewayUrl`  and is automatically updated on changes.

 **NPM-like versioning**